cits5501/cits5501.github.io/assets/lectures/lect01--intro.md

 &nbsp; &nbsp; <https://cits5501.github.io/schedule/#recommended-readings>

 (Or just go to <https://cits5501.github.io/faq> and search for "textbook".)

 ### Assessment

-The assessment for CITS5501 consists of three short assessments (online quiz, test or exercise), a project, and a final examination: see the Assessment page at
+The assessment for CITS5501 consists of an online quiz, a mid-semester test, a project, and a final examination: see the Assessment page at

 - <https://cits5501.github.io/assessment/>

-In general, the short assessments should be do-able in a matter of hours -- but we allow most of a week in which students can arrange for themselves a suitable time to do them.

-The project will be done individually, and involves designing and executing a testing and validation strategy for some hypothetical software.
+All assessments are to be done individually -- there is no group or pair work -- and are submitted using [Moodle][moodle].

 ### Schedule